 Now, on to the hardback through IngramSpark.
 I had a lot more freedom with listing the price for this book.
 Instead of allowing bookstores to make a set profit off each copy sold, I can dictate the wholesale price and percentage they make.
 This means their margins are tighter and mine are bigger.
 I make more profit on selling my hardcopy through IngramSpark.

 In order to independently publish, I had to do all of my own editing, advertising, etc. I made my own covers (and had some help from a friend).
-I had help editing from close friends and family.
-I could not afford to sink money into a hobby when I’ve got student loans to pay off.
+I had help editing from close friends and family, and people in my inner circle who are excellent at catching typos, etc. I could not afford to sink money into a hobby when I’ve got student loans to pay off.

 Having to manage all the things a publisher would has been very hard.
 I’ve gone from 100% of my author time spent on writing, to about 20% of my author time devoted to writing.
 I have had to devote the other 80% of my free time to supporting my publications.
 That is a huge challenge.
 However, it is also very fulfilling, so I cannot complain.

 Overall, I went with indie publishing because I knew it was going to take a long time (if ever) to find an agent and go the professional publication route.
 It didn’t seem like a good fit for me, because I already have strict deadlines in my full time career, so I cannot afford to take a hobby and turn it into a second career (right now).
 I also worried too much about editors wanting to change too much of my books.
 My books didn’t really fit the perfect cookie-cutter recipe most books do, so I knew there was a high chance they needed completely re-worked.
 I did not want to deal with that because I loved them in their form.
 Finally, I loved the ease and minimal commitment with indie publishing.
 Given that publishing isn’t my career, I knew I could put little to no time in when needed, and not fail with some important publication deadline.
 That freedom is important to me.